UnicornTV/Flourish-Tutorial-Thinkster/1_Storyboard.md

 {x: divider_left_right}
 Set a leading and trailing margin constraint of 0 between our Divider and its containing view.

+{x: rename_divider}
+Label the UIView as "Divider" by either selecting the view in the Document outline and hitting enter or changing it's label under Identity Inspector > Document > Label.

 So far we've established a relative width of our divider with leading and trailing constraints.
 Now we need to give our divider a vertical position.